-France’s Global Marketplace is a perennial favorite and one of the best snack spots in Walt Disney World period.
-This booth at the 2018 Epcot International Food & Wine Festival lives up to its namesake country’s rich culinary tradition year in and year out, and that remains just as true as ever.
+France’s Global Marketplace is a perennial favorite and one of the best snack spots in Walt Disney World.
+This booth at the 2019 Epcot International Food & Wine Festival lives up to its namesake country’s rich culinary tradition year in and year out, and that remains just as true as ever.

 In terms of World Showcase dining, France has enjoyed a strong reputation since the beginning, with EPCOT scoring a huge victory in the ‘celebrity chef’ department early on when the recently-deceased Paul Bocuse signed on as one of the founders of Chefs des Frances (he’s also the “Paul” in Monsieur Paul).

 Of course, the France Global Marketplace’s reputation stems just as much from a reputation that precedes the real-world France, arguably the most food-rich country in the world.
 Consequently, the France Global Marketplace tends to draw the longest lines of any booth in World Showcase, with switchbacks set up for the busier days.
 Deservedly so, as France has been one of our reliable favorites for at least the last 5 years.